kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ```
 ## Estimating embeddings.
 ```
+(Note that largeVis is much faster that the tSNE, which often used in single-cell analysis.)

-and we plot the data:
+We now visualize the data:

 ```r